Bobby Wade: College career

-Wade played three seasons for the University of Arizona Wildcats as a wide receiver.
-In 33 games, he caught 230 passes for 3,351 yards and 22 touchdowns He was inducted into the Wildcat Ring of Honor in 2015.
-He currently holds the record for the most single season receptions with 93.
-He also the All time leader in Career Yards with 3,351 yards.
-Wade is still the most accomplished receiver Arizona has had.
+Wade played four seasons for the University of Arizona Wildcats as a wide receiver from 1999 to 2002.
+In 45 games, he caught 230 passes for 3,351 yards and 23 touchdowns.
+He was inducted into the Wildcat Ring of Honor in 2015.
+He currently holds the record for the most single-season receptions with 93.
+He also was the all-time leader in career receiving yards until Tetairoa McMillan passed him in 2024.
+Wade is still one of the most accomplished receivers Arizona has had.

 Professional career

 Chicago Bears

-The Chicago Bears selected Wade in the fifth round of the 2003 NFL Draft.
+The Chicago Bears selected Wade in the fifth round of the 2003 NFL draft.
 His best season with the team came in 2004 when he caught forty-two passes for 481 yards.
 In 2005, Wade saw more playing time as a punt returner and scored the first special teams touchdown of his career during the second week of the 2005 season.
 He was released by the Bears late in the 2005 season.

 Tennessee Titans

 While leading the NFC in punt return average and yards Wade was released in week 13.
 After his release, Wade was signed by the Tennessee Titans and appeared in two games in 2005.
-He remained with Titans in 2006 where he became a major offensive and special teams weapon in his 18 game Titan career.
+He remained with Titans in 2006 where he became a major offensive and special teams weapon in his 18-game Titan career.
 Wade was a very productive slot receiver with 50 receptions for 701 yards and 5 touchdowns.

 Minnesota Vikings

-On March 6, 2007, Wade signed a free agent contract worth 16 million dollars with the Minnesota Vikings and had the best season of his career.
+On March 6, 2007, Wade signed a free agent contract worth $16 million with the Minnesota Vikings and had the best season of his career.
 Wade put up career high numbers in receptions (64), yards (747) and touchdowns (5).

 In 2008.
 Wade finished with 58 catches for 645 yards and 5 touchdowns.
-Also, Wade's team made the playoffs for the first time in his career with Wade as a Captain.
+Also, Wade's team made the playoffs for the first time in his career with Wade as a captain.
 Wades first two years he led his team in receptions and punt return yards.

 Wade was released by the Vikings three days before the Vikings first game of the 2009 season very unexpectedly.
 This happened just one week after agreeing to rework his contract and take a pay cut from $3 million to $1.5 million for this season.
 Wade also would have then become a free agent at the end of this season.
 Allowing him to test the free agent market after his best 3 years.